WHO: Students Ages 6-18, Students will be divided into Upper and Lower Forms

 Living Science Physics – Each year we rotate our science study, and this year we will focus on Earth Science & Astronomy!
 This is a lab science class where students will learn the basic tenets of earth science, and then engage in lab experiments that tell us more about each principle.
 Students will learn how to keep and organize a lab notebook to effectively chart and communicate their findings.
 Taught by Ms. Carrie.
-(36 minutes)
+(28 minutes)

 Snack Time – A simple snack of crackers and carrots is provided; students with dietary limitations should bring their own snack.
 All students should bring their own water bottles.
 (20 minutes, midmorning)